tlricherson/WERA-2025/2-Data_Conventions.md

 **Visual literacy** is the ability to understand, interpret, and evaluate visual messages. **Visualization literacy** is the ability to confidently use a given data visualization to translate data questions into visual queries ([Boy, et al.](https://hal.inria.fr/hal-01027582/document), 2014).

 ## Tools ##
 The resources listed below can provide some guidance when selecting a chart and communicating your data.
 It is critical to remember that design choices are **not** neutral.
-See the post on [You Say Data, I Say System](https://hackernoon.com/you-say-data-i-say-system-54e84aa7a421) by Jer Thorp for some background.

 * There are any number of collections of data viz options.
 For chart ideas, take a look at the [Data Viz Project](http://datavizproject.com), [The Chartmaker Directory](http://chartmaker.visualisingdata.com/), or [The Data Visualization Catalogue](http://www.datavizcatalogue.com/).
 * [Qualitative Chart Chooser](http://stephanieevergreen.com/wp-content/uploads/2016/11/Qualitative-Chooser-2.0.pdf) by Stephanie Evergreen